-Northland has major erosion issues, with over 60% of the region and 40% of the region’s pastoral (grazing) land classified as highly erodible.
+Northland has major erosion issues, with over 60% of the region and 40% of the region’s grazing land classified as highly erodible.
 Historical conversion of forested land to pasture has led to very high levels of sediment in streams, lakes, harbours and coastal systems.

-To help keep soil on the land and out of our waterways, we are offering landowner grants for planting to reduce erosion.
+To help keep soil on the land and out of our waterways, we are offering landowner grants for planting and fencing to reduce erosion.

 What funding is available?